VitaSmith/vpfs/README.md

 # vpfs

-Utility that creates a Vita Package File System DB (.vpfs).
-This DB is meant to be used by a utility that will be published later.
+Utility that creates a Vita Package File System database (`.vpfs`).
+This database is meant to be consummed by a utility that will be published later...

 Based on [pkg2zip][] by mmozeiko.

 # Usage

-	`vpfs package.pkg`
+	vpfs package.pkg

 # License